As a contributor, I rest easy knowing SELinux is Enforcing in the Pulp3 Vagrant environment

 ps -awfuxZ | grep celery to verify it is becoming the celery_t security label type.
 Similarly httpd should get an httpd security type.
 Then do some testing with Pulp and SELinux enabled.

-#2 Updated by bmbouter about 5 years ago
+#2 Updated by bmbouter over 5 years ago

 - Tracker changed from Issue to Story